The Real Root of Anxiety—and Why Connection Is the Cure

 And quietly, without meaning to, we start wondering if God might pull away too.

-I know too that when your nervous system has learned abandonment, you don’t just think anxious—you feel anxious.
+When your nervous system has learned abandonment, you don’t just think anxious—you feel anxious.
 Your body remembers.
-Your heart remembers.
-Your breath remembers.

-So when anxiety rises, it feels like confirmation of the old narrative:
+So when anxiety rises, it feels like confirmation:

 💭 “I’m alone.”